jelastic-jps/jitsi/README.md

 ## Jitsi Deployment to the Cloud

-Get your Jelastic account at any of available [hosting provider](https://jelastic.cloud/).
+Get your Jelastic account at any of the available [hosting providers](https://jelastic.cloud/).

 Click the **DEPLOY TO JELASTIC** button, specify your email address within the widget and press **Install**.